 The council also avoided proposed cuts to arts grants and the 211 information call center, and it rejected a consolidation proposal that would have put a former police officer in charge of the Citizens' Police Review Board.

-Council members identified a variety of sources to pay for their plan, including offsetting layoffs, selling a former city fire station and delaying hires at the police review
+Council members identified a variety of sources to pay for their plan, including offsetting layoffs, selling a former city fire station and delaying hires at the police review board.

 The layoffs now are scheduled for mid-February to give employees a full two-weeks notice -- a move that pleased labor unions.